future-widget-lab/record-set/README.md

 #### `RecordSet.of`

-Use this static method to create an a record set from the given array..
+Use this static method to create a record set from the given array.

 ```typescript
 import { RecordSet } from '@future-widget-lab/record-set';